Skip to Content

 2. Snap off the tough, pointy ends of the greens.
 Discard the ends.
 (Unless you have purchased pre-bagged, ready-to-cook beans, which have usually been washed and trimmed for you.)

-4. Add 1 c of fresh water to your saucepan and place on the stove.
+5. Add 1/2 c of fresh water plus washed green beans to your saucepan and place on the stove.
+(The green beans should pile mostly above the water.)

-5. Turn the heat on high under your saucepan.
-When the water boils, reduce the heat to medium.
+6. Turn the heat on medium high under your saucepan.

 7. Cover the pan and set a timer for five minutes.